Analyze the COVID-19 pandemic

 Next, double-click on A1 in the chart and type country/USA.

 To obtain the DCIDs for all the states, you can use the plugin function DCPLACESIN.
-Type =DCPLACESIN(A1, "State") into cell B1.
-Sheets will provide pointers to help guide your function inputs.
+In cell B1, type =DCPLACESIN(A1, "State").
+Sheets provides pointers to help guide your function inputs.
 Your spreadsheet output should look like this:

 Finally, you’ll want to retrieve the state names and position them conveniently near these DCIDs.
-You can use the plugin function DCGETNAME to access this information.
-Type =DCGETNAME(B1) in cell C1, then click and drag to repeat this formula throughout the C column.
+You can use the add-on function DCGETNAME to access this information.
+In cell C1, type =DCGETNAME(B1:B).
 Your final output should look like this:

-Step 3: Populating the spreadsheet with COVID information
+Step 3: Populate the spreadsheet with COVID information

-In this tutorial, you will be analyzing each state’s cumulative count of deaths due to COVID as of December 15, 2020.
-To do this, you will need to get the value of the statistical variable CumulativeCount_MedicalConditionIncident_COVID_19_PatientDeceased for each state on the date specified.
+Let’s analyze each state’s cumulative count of deaths due to COVID as of December 31, 2022.
+To do this, we get the value of the statistical variable CumulativeCount_MedicalConditionIncident_COVID_19_PatientDeceased for each state on the date specified.
 You can use the DCGET method to do this.

 Feel free to drag the histogram out of the way of the numbers!
-As a final step, under Chart type in the right sidebar, click on the map.
-Under the chart customization options, you can click on the Geo dropdown, then select the United States region to display your results.
+As a final step, in the right sidebar Chart editor, from the Setup > Chart type drop-down menu, select Map.
+Then, from the Customize > Geo > Region drop-down menu, select the United States.
 Your final sheet should look something like this: